Understanding Dementia And Anger: A Guide For Families And Caregivers

 For families and caregivers, learning to manage anger in someone with dementia often takes time and patience.
 Each individual is different, and there may be an adjustment period as you learn what works best.
 Try to remain empathetic, remembering that the person with dementia is not acting out of malice, but rather due to the effects of the disease.
 Consider the following tips for preventing and managing anger.

-1. Identify triggers
+1. Identify causes

 Anger in dementia patients often stems from unmet needs or environmental stressors.
-Look for patterns that could reveal specific triggers, such as hunger, physical pain, or frustration from an inability to communicate.
+Look for patterns that could reveal specific causes, such as hunger, physical pain, or frustration from an inability to communicate.
 It can help to consider the circumstances that lead you to feel frustrated and to remain alert to potential issues that may cause distress.

 2. Listen, understand, and communicate clearly